Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 ERP definition: What is ERP?

-ERP is the abbreviation for Enterprise Resource Planning.
-ERP is used to plan business resources, which include capital, operating resources, materials, personnel and information and communication technologies.
-The aim is to use available resources as efficiently as possible in order to implement simple and efficient processes across departments.
+ERP stands for Enterprise Resource Planning.
+It supports the planning of business resources – including capital, equipment, materials, personnel, and information and communication technologies.
+The goal is to use available resources as efficiently as possible to create streamlined, cross-departmental processes.

 How did ERP systems develop historically?

-The first solutions responsible for material requirements planning came onto the market in the 1970s - so-called material requirements planning systems (MRP).
-Around ten years later, in the 1980s, further functions were added: production planning and control.
-To emphasize the link to MRP, the name "MRP II systems" was chosen.
+The first solutions focused on material requirements planning and entered the market in the 1970s – called Material Requirements Planning systems (MRP).
+About a decade later, in the 1980s, additional functions such as production planning and control were added.
+To reflect the link to MRP, these were named “MRP II systems.”

-The factor that has driven the development of ERP the most has been the expansion of the internet, the development of the Internet of Things and the associated emergence of web-based technologies.
-This development can still be followed today, as the latest cloud solutions have conquered the market.
-Depending on whether it is a private or public cloud, the data is then hosted on a private or public external server.
-The operator is also responsible for maintenance, servicing and, if necessary, troubleshooting.
+The real accelerator of ERP development was the rise of the internet, the emergence of the Internet of Things, and the spread of web-based technologies.
+This trend continues today with cloud solutions that have revolutionized the market.
+Depending on whether it is a private or public cloud, data is hosted on a private or public external server.
+Maintenance, servicing, and troubleshooting are handled by the provider.

 Why are ERP systems important?